The Complete Guide To Restless Legs

 Restless Leg Syndrome and Diabetes

 There is a connection between diabetes and restless leg syndrome.
-The excessively high blood sugar levels of diabetics can cause nerve damage, known as diabetic peripheral neuropathy.
-Nerve damage in the legs and feet caused by peripheral neuropathy can contribute to developing restless leg syndrome.
+The excessively high blood diabetics can cause nerve damage, known as diabetic peripheral neuropathy.
+Nerve damage in feet caused by peripheral neuropathy can contribute to developing restless leg syndrome.

 Diagnosing and Testing for Restless Legs Syndrome

 Unfortunately, there is no official test for detecting RLS.
-A physician will examine a patient and make a decision based on their evaluation and their discussion with the patient.
-The five key elements of a clinical diagnosis of RLS are:
+A physician will examine a patient and is based on their evaluation and their discussion with the patient.
+The five key elements of a clinic RLS are:

 Individuals will likely be asked for information about the frequency and intensity of their symptoms; if the symptoms are alleviated by movement; how long it takes them on average to fall asleep; if their symptoms are painful; if they are likely to sleep during the day; and any possible impairment of sleep and regular daytime functioning.